Haydeni0/pi-humidity/README.md

   - Be able to easily access certain times
     - What datastructures do I need... will csv do?
     - Maybe store one csv per week, as querying a large csv might be difficult
+  - Measure room humidity and temp as well

 ### Display